TLara1/TLara1.github.io/_projects/1_project.md

 We have defined the _longitude of the periapis_: $$\varpi\equiv\omega+\Omega$$.
 The advantage here is that $$\lambda$$ is always defined, and $$p$$ and $$q$$ are only ill-defined when their corresponding momenta $$P$$ and $$Q$$ are equal to zero.

-<h2>The Three-Body Hamiltonian and the Lagrange Planetary Equations</h2>
+<h2>V. The Three-Body Hamiltonian and the Lagrange Planetary Equations</h2>

 Now we approach the three-body problem by considering a perturbation to the two-body Hamiltonian:
 \begin{equation}